The purpose of the Holidays is to make it simpler to organize recipes so that they can more easily be displayed on the homepage and sidebar.

 The simplest way to find what content should be updated is to go into Google Search Console for 11 months ago, and update those posts.

-So in October 2022, we're featuring content from October 2021 (Halloween) and updating content from November 2021 (Thanksgiving) to get it ready for display the next month.
+We're also making sure to update content from November 2021 (Thanksgiving) to get it ready for display the next month.

 Do NOT update posts that are ranking in the top 1-3 positions for their primary keywords, or posts that are currently your top 10 traffic drivers.
 The risk of losing those rankings far outweigh the potential benefits.